 The prevalence of abandonment and neglect during childbirth was the major category of D&A experienced in both hospitals.
 These were all statistically significantly higher in the public hospital as compared to the private hospital.
 The difference in prevalence of abandonment/neglect during childbirth between the public and private hospital could be because the public hospital is a bigger referral hospital (the only teaching hospital in the State) and may also have more women referred for complications than the private hospital.
-This could overwhelm the ability of the staff leading to perceived feelings of being abandoned. .
-Consistent with our findings, abandonment was among the most reported forms of D&A during childbirth in other studies.19,23,34–36 Assured availability of the health provider during childbirth is an aspect of care considered important by women after birth.37 Under this abandonment category, being denied companionship in labour by the husband or close relatives was most often reported.
+This could overwhelm the ability of the staff leading to perceived feelings of being abandoned.
+On the other hand, staff may become more friendly with women who have complications than with those who have no complications.
+Consistent with our findings, abandonment was among the most reported forms of D&A during childbirth in other studies.19,23,34–36 This high prevalence of abandonment is particularly worrisome because the assured availability of a health provider during childbirth is an aspect of care considered important by women who have passed through the childbirth process.37 Under this abandonment category, being denied companionship in labour by the husband or close relatives was most often reported.
 Companionship during labour and childbirth have been found to improve maternal mental wellbeing and obstetric outcomes.38 Nonetheless, implementation of this effective and affordable intervention has remained suboptimal in many settings such as ours.38,39 On the other hand, non-consented and non-dignified care were most commonly reported in other studies.18,40

-.In contrastto our findings, other studies (also in teaching hospitals) found higher proportions of non-consented care during childbirth (54%-100%) .18,23 An explanation could be that women in those studies were interviewed earlier after birth than in ours .
+In contrast to our findings, other studies (also in teaching hospitals) found higher proportions of non-consented care during childbirth (54%-100%) .
+An explanation could be that women in those studies were interviewed earlier after birth than in ours.
 Findings from other studies are consistent with the different forms of non-consented care in our study.18,23,34,41 In line with ethical best practices, informed consent is supposed to be obtained from women before any procedure is carried out.
 These reports of non-consented care are a breach of ethical principles and highlight the need to improve ethics-based obstetric practices.
 One reason for this could be that in resource–limited environments, litigations related to such matters are relatively uncommon and the implicit assumption that health providers are to make decisions regarding maternity care for women with or without their informed consent.18,42

-Non-dignified care was also commonly reported in this study.
-Conversely, more respondents (29.6%) experienced non-dignified care in another Nigerian study,18 while it was the commonest type of D&A meted out to women during childbirth in a Mali.43
+Non-dignified care was also commonly reported in this study however more respondents (29.6%) experienced non-dignified care in another Nigerian study,18 while it was the commonest type of D&A meted out to women during childbirth in Mali.43

 Discriminatory care during childbirth has been documented in our and other studies.18,44 Discriminating against a parturient for any reason breaches the fundamental health rights of women.
-Thus there is need for continuous training and supervision of obstetric healthcare providers in order to ensure a decline in discrimination during patient care.
+Thus there is need for continuous training and supervision of obstetric healthcare providers in order to ensure non-discrimination in patient care.

-The prevalence of at least one form of D&A during childbirth was high in both hospitals, but significantly higherin the public hospital.
+The prevalence of at least one form of D&A during childbirth was high in both hospitals, but significantly higher in the public hospital.